Lost-Crow23/Tech221_virtualisation/Sparta_App_deployment.md

 <h2>Iteration to use within our terminal to implement sparta app</h2>

-<h3>Changing our Vagrantfile</h3>

-- We add the configure code to implement the changes within our app and access the folder.
-- Syncing the app folder.

-`config.vm.synced_folder "app", "/home/vagrant/app"`
+- We can run the command `sudo gem install bundler` , which is package for Ruby which managers and installs dependices.

 <h4>Step 1</h4>